Weapons (2025 film): Music

-Release
+Release and reception

 Weapons was originally scheduled to be theatrically released in the United States and Canada on January 16, 2026, before being rescheduled to be released on August 8, 2025, due to strong, positive reception from test screenings.
 The earliest Thursday screenings were held at 2:17 p.m., a reference to the film having 2:17 a.m. as a major plot point.

-Home media

-The film was released on VOD on September 9, 2025, and on DVD, Blu-ray and Ultra HD Blu-Ray on October 14, 2025.
+The film was released on VOD on September 9, 2025, and on DVD, Blu-ray and Ultra HD Blu-ray on October 14, 2025.
 The film was released on HBO Max on October 24, 2025.

-Reception

 Box office

-Weapons grossed $151.6 million in the United States and Canada, and $116.7 million in other territories, for a worldwide total of $268.3 million.
+Weapons grossed $151.6 million in the United States and Canada, and $118.4 million in other territories, for a worldwide total of $270 million.
 In September 2025, Variety reported the film was expected to make a theatrical profit of at least $65 million.

 In the United States and Canada, Weapons was released alongside Freakier Friday and Sketch, and was projected to gross $25–40 million from 3,200 theaters in its opening weekend.
 It grossed $18.2 million on its first day, including $5.7 million from Thursday previews.
-It went on to debut to $43.5 million, topping the box office and making Warner Bros. the first studio in history to have six consecutive films open at #1 with more than $40 million.
+It went on to debut to $43.5 million, topping the box office and making Warner Bros. the first studio in history to have six consecutive films open at #1 with more than $40 million (Weapons followed A Minecraft Movie, Sinners, Final Destination Bloodlines, F1 and Superman).
 The film dropped only 44% in the second weekend, grossing $24.4 million while maintaining the top spot.
 The film dropped to second place in its third weekend behind the sing-along version of KPop Demon Hunters, which grossed $19.2 million, while Weapons grossed $15.4 million.